-Attempts to establish asynchronous DECnet connections with other nodes can fail for a variety of reasons.
-This section describes some reasons why you may fail to make a static or dynamic connection.
+On systems that support asynchronous connections, attempts to establish asynchronous DECnet connections with other nodes can fail for a variety of reasons.
+This section describes some reasons for failing to make a static or dynamic connection.

 4.3.3.1 Problems with Static Asynchronous Connections